What is “Assumption of Risk”?

 Securing an attorney

 If you or somebody you love has been injured due to the careless or negligent actions of another person, but the other party says that you knew of the risks involved, seek legal assistance immediately.
-A skilled Portland personal injury attorney will be able to thoroughly investigate your case and work to maximize any compensation you are entitled to.
+A skilled Portland injury attorney will be able to thoroughly investigate your case and work to maximize any compensation you are entitled to.